Cherreads

 She stared at the last line.

-She didn't know what escalating meant.
-She knew it wasn't nothing.
+She didn't know what escalating meant, but she knew it carried weight.

 She thought about Vance's blueprint hands.
-About eleven thousand people the math had decided were worth the resources.
-About the look on his face when he'd glanced at the park.
+She ran the math on eleven thousand people deemed worth the resources.
+She remembered the look on his face when he glanced at the park.

 Find the door, she told herself.
 Find it for two.